If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 On the other hand, sometimes credit cards can help without adding to the problem.
 For example, if your non-employment income only comes in once a month, but you need to make purchases in the meantime, a credit card for unemployed consumers could be useful.

 The important thing is to make sure you can pay off the balance before the due date every month.
-If you're unsure whether you'll keep up with credit card payments, a card may not be a good decision.
-Only you can decide whether or not it's a good idea for you to get a credit card without income.
+If you're unsure whether you'll keep up with credit card payments, getting a card may not be a good decision.
+Only you can decide whether it's a good idea for you to get a credit card without income.

 You can find a credit card for unemployed cardholders, but it's harder to find a credit card with no income requirement.
 Similar to getting a personal loan with no credit, you may be able to get help from someone else if you can't qualify for a card on your own.
 Generally, you have two options: